asdfjupyter/avatar/README.md

 Well, this is not enough.

-I will tentatively incorporate two other features in longer-term:
+I will tentatively incorporate other features in longer-term:

 1. Get rid of calibration: automatically identify where to type messages and send;
-1. Behavioural analysis: perform network traffic analysis to identify users' behavioural patterns every day;
+1. Behavioural analysis: perform network activity analysis to identify users' behavioural patterns every day;
-1. Behavioural imitation: with the pattern revealed, let Avatar manipulate network packages or manipulate relevant programs to send out packages that build up similar behavioural patterns.
+1. Behavioural imitation: with the pattern revealed, let Avatar manipulate network packages or manipulate relevant programs to send out network packages that build up similar behavioural patterns.

 Yes, we are targeting network auditing!

+It wants to create a digital you!

 Avatar is more than an automation tool.
 Well, hopefully.